TheLogicMaster/ESP-Smart-Display/README.md

 esptool --port /dev/ttyUSB0 write_flash -fm dio 0x10000 nodemcu-32s-32x64-v1.bin
 ```
 Alternatively, you can use Platformio or Arduino
-IDE after downloading the latest [release](https://github.com/TheLogicMaster/ESP-LED-Matrix-Display/releases/latest)
+IDE after downloading the latest [release](https://github.com/TheLogicMaster/ESP-Smart-Display/releases/latest)
 source code.
-The flash memory split for the program and filesystem is 1 to 1 to 2 for a 4MB board, where 1MB is for the program, 1MB is for
+The flash memory split for the program and filesystem is 1 to 1 to 2 for a 4MB board, where 1MB is for the program, 1MB is
-firmware OTA updates, and 2MB is for the LittleFS filesystem.
-For ESP8266 with platformio, this means the `eagle.flash.4m2m.ld` ld
+for firmware OTA updates, and 2MB is for the LittleFS filesystem.
+For ESP8266 with platformio, this means the
+`eagle.flash.4m2m.ld` ld
 script.
 For Arduino IDE, use the `4MB (FS: 2MB)` flashing option.
-For 1MB boards, Platformio is probably required, as it
-doesn't look like Arduino IDE has an option to not use flash for OTA.
-For ESP32, a custom partition file is needed if your
+For ESP32, a custom partition file is needed if the
-board's default flash layout doesn't suit your needs.
+default flash layout doesn't suit your needs.

 ### Building the Web Dashboard
 Manually compiling the firmware and building the dashboard is only required if not flashing one of the pre-built full